 In order to have multiple perspectives on the candidate, involve an external interviewer in your candidate evaluation process.
 This will help you to assess a candidate efficiently and to decide whether to hire the applicant or not.
 Also, it helps to avoid making a biased decision on any candidate.

-These simple techniques will help to make technical interviews enjoyable to candidates.
+These simple techniques will help to make online technical screening enjoyable to candidates.
 They also let you take a professional approach to interviews and evaluate whether the candidate can properly approach a technical problem.